-The 68302 has two basic types of external interrupts, referred to as Normal or Dedicated mode.
-In Normal mode, three lines are used to indicate interrupt levels 0 through 7 or no interrupt.
+The 6830x has two basic types of external interrupts: Normal mode and Dedicated mode.
+In Normal mode, three lines are used to indicate interrupt levels 0 through 7, or no interrupt.
 This normal mode scheme is just like the one used on traditional 680X0 devices.
-In Dedicated mode, the three lines each have a dedicated purpose, one for each of the interrupts level 1,6, and 7.
+In Dedicated mode, the three lines each have a dedicated purpose, one for each of the interrupts level 1, 6, and 7.

 Why is this important?
 The emulator uses a level 7 interrupt to accomplish what is known as a "break" from the user program to the emulation monitor program.
-The monitor is needed for tasks such as display/modify of target memory and 68302 registers, as well as single-stepping.
-In order to initiate a level 7 interrupt, the emulator must know what interrupt mode the 68302 has been programmed for.
-An emulator configuration option is used to indicate which mode the 68302 will be in.
-If the 68302 is not in that mode when a break is attempted, the break will either fail or lead to unexpected interrupts.
+The monitor is needed for tasks such as display/modify of target memory and 6830x registers, as well as single-stepping.
+In order to initiate a level 7 interrupt, the emulator must know what interrupt mode the 6830x has been programmed for.
+An emulator configuration option is used to indicate which mode the 6830x will be in.
+If the 6830x is not in that mode when a break is attempted, the break will either fail or lead to unexpected interrupts.

-Note that although the 68302 emulator uses the level 7 interrupt, you are free to use the level 7 interrupt for your own purposes.
+Note that although the 6830x emulator uses the level 7 interrupt, you are free to use the level 7 interrupt for your own purposes.
 This is because the emulator is able to differentiate between a target system-generated interrupt and and an emulator-generated interrupt.

-The Freeze Pin and the Background Monitor
+The Freeze Pin and the Monitor